-Invoking ICTY cooperation as a roadblock to further progress in European integration was most recently demonstrated with the EU's decision to postpone membership talks with Croatia (see below).
-Other prominent examples include NATO's decisions in 2004 not to invite Bosnia and Serbia-Montenegro to join Partnership for Peace, and High Representative Paddy Ashdown's subsequent measures to remove obstructionist Bosnian Serb leaders from office.
+Recent examples of the carrot and stick approach include the EU's recent decisions to approve opening association talks with Serbia, on the one hand, while postponing actual membership talks with Croatia, on the other hand.
+In 2004, NATO twice decided not to invite Bosnia and Serbia-Montenegro to join Partnership for Peace, and High Representative Paddy Ashdown subsequently took measures to remove obstructionist Bosnian Serb leaders from office.
 Another related example was the U.S. decision in January to withhold a portion of FY2005 bilateral assistance to Serbia because of Belgrade's poor cooperation with ICTY.